ScottRadcliff/dotfiles/README.md

 ## Repository for various dotfiles.

-Each file is symlinked to a Git repository on my system and pushed to GitHub.
+Each file is symlinked from a Git repository on my system to the right location in my home directory and pushed to GitHub.
 There are several methods for adding dotfiles to a repository.
 If you are unsure of how to go about getting your dotfiles in version control, here is my process.

-In a directory that sits in my home directory where I keep source files; Rails, jQuery, etc. I created a dotfiles directory and added symlinks for the files I wanted to track.
+I moved my files, currently vimrc and bash_profile, to a directory in my home directory where I keep source repositories; Rails, jQuery, etc I then symlinked them back to their original location and pushed the repo to GitHub.

-Cd into the directory and run
+*Cd into the directory and run*

-    ln -s ~/.vimrc vimrc
+    mv ~/.vimrc .
-    ln -s ~/.bash_profile bash_profile
+    mv ~/.bash_profile

-Set up the repository
+*Set up the repository*

     git init
     git add .